Acupuncture

 Gua Sha is fantastic for breaking up adhesions and scar-type tissue where the tissues under the skin become immobile due to repetitive poor posture or trauma.
 Interestingly enough, it is also very good for treating the common cold and breaking fevers!

 Despite the marks it leaves, which are very similar to cupping marks, Gua Sha is a gentle massage-like therapy that promotes a greater range of motion and circulation.
+Gua sha works right away and there’s an immediate noticeable difference in pain and tension post-scraping.

 Gua Sha